Svish/cypress-helper-redux/README.md

   Selectors as MySelectors,
 } from '../../src/store';

-// NOTE: Leave the following untouched
+// NOTE: Do not change the following, unless the API of cypress-helper-redux changes

 // Define cy.redux
 interface ReduxResponse {